scrabbletank/farhome-rules/rulesdoc.md

 #### Elemental Affinity
 *Requires proficiency in arcane spells, 3 Intelligence*

 Your mastery of magic has enhanced your abilities with a chosen element.
 Choose fire, cold, lightning, thunder, force, or poison.
-Spells you cast of this element ignore 1 level of resistance and you add a superior die to those spells spellcasting rolls.
+Spells you cast of this element ignore 1 level of resistance and you may reroll a die in the spellcasting roll.
 You add a superior die when making saving throws against spells with that damage type.

 #### Evasion
 *Requires Agile, 3 Dexterity*